awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Physical-Verification/index.md

 Due to time limitations for this tutorial session, you will login to a pre-deployed cluster that has been configured to have the following items:

-* Synopsys ICV software pre-installed,
+* Synopsys IC Validator (ICV) software pre-installed,
 * A license server with valid licenses, and
 * Test case to use for ICV